-Our work focuses, in particular, on two processes relevant to cancer cell survival: (1) the role of ubiquitin–mediated proteolysis and (2) metabolism of deoxyribonucleotides (dNTPs).
-Further investigation into these processes will prove to be a powerful tool for the design and implementation of novel therapies.
+Our group objective is to understand the role of the ubiquitin system in cancer cell survival and response to radiation treatment.
+Further investigation in this process will prove to be a powerful tool for the design and implementation of novel cancer treatments

 D'Angiolella, V., Donato, V., Forrester, F. M., Jeong, Y. T., Pellacani, C., Kudo, Y., Saraf, A., Florens, L., Washburn, M. P. & Pagano, M. 2012.
 Cyclin F-mediated degradation of ribonucleotide reductase M2 controls genome integrity and DNA repair.
 Cell, 149, 1023-34.